 Archaeologists in Egypt have unearthed what could be the world's oldest known beer factory, dating back about 5,000 years.
 They found a number of units containing about 40 pots used to heat a mixture of grain and water to make beer.

 Heineken's pubs business has been fined £2m by the industry watchdog after forcing tenants to sell "unreasonable levels" of its own beers and ciders.
-The Pubs Code Adjudicator penalised Star Pubs and Bars after finding it "seriously and repeatedly" breached rules over nearly three years.
+Star Pubs and Bars "seriously and repeatedly" broke rules for three years, the Pubs Code Adjudicator said.

 An error which slashed the price of beer and cider led to a stampede of customers at a number of Tesco supermarkets in Scotland.
 Police were called to Tesco in Greenock after heavy congestion was reported in the car park as customers rushed to get the deal.